yashveerji/Global_Connect/README.md

 - GitHub: https://github.com/yashveerji
 - Host Link: https://globalconnect-ys.onrender.com
 ## License
 This project is provided as‑is for learning/demo purposes.
-Add your preferred license file if you plan to distribute.